- Home

 Four Ways to Dry Out Latex Paint

-- Pop the lid off of the can of paint and allow to air dry (works best for small amounts of paint).
+- Pop the lid off of the can of paint and allow to air dry (works best for small amounts).

 - Line a cardboard box with plastic and pour a thin layer of paint on the plastic and allow to dry.
 Continue to pour layers of paint until all paint is dry and hard.
 The box, plastic, paint can and lid can all go in the trash.